 Hot stone massage can be used to treat muscle injuries by reducing stiffness and discomfort.

 Sports massages manipulate the body’s soft tissues and focus on certain muscle groups dependent on the athlete’s sport.
-Usually used for people who play sports or exercise regularly, sports massage helps prevent and treat injuries, correct muscle imbalances, improve flexibility, and enhance athletic performance.
+Usually used for people who play sports or exercise regularly, sports massage helps prevent and treat injuries, reduce muscle pain, correct muscle imbalances, improve flexibility, and enhance athletic performance.

 Sports massage involves faster strokes than Swedish massage and may include other massage techniques like compression, pressure point therapy, friction, and joint mobilization.

 Reflexology is based on the concept of ‘reflex areas’ on the hands and feet, whose energy is believed to be connected to other parts of the body.
-A massage therapist will use hand, thumb, and finger techniques like kneading and rubbing on certain areas of the feet.
+In a reflexology session, a massage therapist will use hand, thumb, and finger techniques like kneading and rubbing on certain areas of the feet.